MTank76/The-AI-Pavilion/README.md

 To generate match-by-match predictions, ensure the 2026 schedule is located at `ipl-2026-UTC.csv`.
 The engine will output a detailed breakdown to:
 `outputs/results/ipl_2026_match_predictions.csv`

 -----

-How does the logic for your "Squad Strength" feature work—is it based on the 2026 auction prices or player stats?
 ## 🧪 Technologies Used
 * **Language:** Python
 * **Libraries:** Pandas, Scikit-learn, XGBoost, LightGBM, Plotly